 - 2 pieces sundried tomato in oil

-- 1 tbsp oil from the sun dried tomatoes
+- 1 tablespoon oil from the sun dried tomatoes

 - salt and freshly ground black pepper